w3c/wai-intro-atag/content/no-code.md

 ### Everyone Can Produce Accessible Content

 <p class="persona"><strong>Persona: </strong>
   Amahle is a hairdresser.
-She has a small website to handle client class.
+She has a small website to handle client appointments.
 </p>

 <div class="quotes">